 Most state laws require drivers to use their turn signals at least 100 feet before an intersection to signal their intention to turn.
-When drivers correctly use their turn signals they send information to those who share the road about their intentions.
+When drivers correctly use their turn signals, they communicate their intentions to others on the road.
 This gives other drivers and bikers the chance to respond appropriately to the maneuver.
-EVEN BETTER, using turn signals REQUIRES ALMOST ZERO EFFORT!

 Bikers are especially in danger when motorists don’t use their turn signals when they change lanes on interstates and highways.
-It’s easy for a driver to run into a motorcycle, which is difficult to see.
-Large semi-trucks, who frequently travel on interstates, are especially dangerous for bikers when they don’t clear blind spots and use their signals.
+It’s easy for a driver to run into a motorcycle, as they may be difficult to see.
+Large semi-trucks traveling along interstates are especially dangerous for bikers when they don’t clear blind spots and use their signals.
 When a semi-truck and a motorcycle get in an accident, it’s highly unlikely the biker will live through the ordeal.
 When a biker sees a turn signal, they can slow down or change lanes to avoid a potentially severe traffic crash.

 Consult an Attorney After a Motorcycle Accident

 Even if you are a safe biker who wears a helmet and proper gear, and drives defensively, you still risk inexperienced and impatient motorists causing an accident while you ride.
-You shouldn’t have to shoulder the financial stress of your accident and injuries because some other reckless driver couldn’t be bothered to follow traffic laws, because he thinks he owns the road and doesn’t care about the safety of others.
+You shouldn’t have to shoulder the financial stress of your accident and injuries because a reckless driver couldn’t be bothered to follow traffic laws.